sharwell/developer.rackspace.com/src/docs/cloud-queues/getting-started/index.rst

 List queues
 -----------
-To see a list of all the queues in a given region:
+To list all the queues in a given region:

 .. include:: samples/list_queues.rst